 I’m pretty sure Ivica Zubac doesn’t have a pocket full of rocks.
 He’s definitely not skinny and likely has never gotten his ass kicked.
 He was probably doing the ass kicking.
 He’s not smoking blunts but has made millions without having to cut a quarter ounce.
 That said, if Zubac wants to continue making millions, he’s gotta keep dealing and ballin’.
 And ballin’ he did as no one can take Sunday’s game away from young Z:

 PTS REB AST STL BLK TOV 3PT FG FT

-Here’s what else I saw last night:Please, blog, may I have some more?
+Here’s what else I saw yesterday:Please, blog, may I have some more?

 Welcome to your midweek guidance for Week Seven!
 In this post, I identify widely-available players who can help you win your head-to-head matchups.
 While everyone else is watching the Lions lose, arguing, and deciding how many Breaking Bad box sets they’re going to buy on Black Friday, you can be poring over stat lines and analyzing team builds with me.Please, blog, may I have some more?

 Regarding last week’s suggestions, Larry Nance Jr. continued his impressive performances and is now top 65 for the year in per-game value, Jevon Carter was serviceable and Charles Bassey concluded his 5-game week, so you can safely drop him again.
 On the Sell front, Jerami Grant had some down performances, so the sell high window might be closing and Onyeka Okongwu showed no signs of being a standard league player moving forward.Please, blog, may I have some more?